Convert HTML to WordPress: A Step by Step Process

 WordPress is an open-source platform and is available for free.
 It is free for trial.
 Even, the paid version is available at a low price for hosting and using plugins.
 Using the WordPress theme will cost only $100.

 And this is extremely cheaper than an HTML site.
 It is because, WordPress has in-built Plugins, themes, and templates that you don’t have to write code for everything.
+You can also have it hosted on a Windows or Linux VPS.

 In the next section, I am going to tell you how to convert your HTML site into WordPress on your own.
 But, you can find the right WordPress development agency as per your need, if you don’t know to program.